mikkokotila/coder/README.md

 [['1', '1'], ['1', '1']]

-From here it can be converted in to a regular list format with newlines (line breaks) easily.
+From here it can be converted in to a regular list format with newlines (line breaks) easily using the below command.
+This will also correct common errors the coder may have performed.

     $ cat codebook.txt | sed -e "s/''/'0'/g" -e "s/, ,/, 0,/g" -e "s/10/0/g" -e "s/01/0/g" -e $'s/\], \[/\\\n/g' -e "s/'//g" -e 's/\[//g' -e 's/\]//g'